Frequently Asked Questions

 26. Does Delta Dental offer a toll-free number if I have a question?

 Delta Dental's local (Pierre) number is 605.224.7345 and the toll free number is 877.841.1478.

 Q1.
 Am I required to complete the three wellness qualifications?

 The beneFIT well-being program is offered as a benefit to employees.
 Incentives are provided to those who choose to complete all three wellness qualifications:

 - Health screening

 Q2.
 What are the incentives for completing the three wellness qualifications?

-- Eligibility to sign up for the Low Deductible Health Plan
+- eligibility to sign up for the lowest deductible health plan

-- The maximum contribution by the state to your Health Savings Account (HSA) on the High Deductible Health Plan for FY19.
+- the maximum contribution by the state to your Health Savings Account (HSA) on the $1,800 high deductible plan for FY18

 Q4.
 If my spouse is also covered by my health plan, do they need to complete the wellness qualifications too?